GLP-1 receptor agonists are having a moment.

 Almost all patients will have some gastrointestinal side effects during the first week or two of taking the medication, but those symptoms typically resolve over the first two to four weeks and are rarely severe enough to stop therapy.
 Starting at too high of a dose or moving to the next higher dose too quickly can exacerbate GI symptoms such as indigestion, nausea, vomiting, diarrhea, or constipation to the point the patient may quit the therapy.
 There is no reason to start at anything but the lowest dose; and never an urgency to titrate up, so start low and go slow.

-Before starting on a GLP-1 RA, patients and cardiologists should discuss four potential risk areas:
+Before starting on a GLP-1 RA, patients and cardiologists should discuss several potential risk areas:

 - Pancreatitis: There is an extremely low risk of developing pancreatitis with these medications, affecting approximately 1 in 10,000 patients.
 Pancreatitis can cause severe abdominal pain, nausea, and vomiting and may require hospitalization.

 - Diabetic retinopathy: This phenomenon occurs when mild or previously undiagnosed diabetic retinopathy – an eye disease caused by chronic uncontrolled diabetes – suddenly gets worse after starting a GLP-1 RA.
-I encourage patients to get evaluated for diabetic retinopathy prior to starting GLP-1 RA, with a retinal exam to have been done within the 12 months before starting a GLP-1 RA.
+Patients should get evaluated for diabetic retinopathy with a retinal exam, preferably done within the 12 months before starting the medication.

 - Advanced systolic heart failure: In patients with advanced systolic heart failure, the safety of GLP-1 RA remains uncertain.
 Results of two randomized placebo-controlled trials of liraglutide in patients with advanced systolic heart failure, with or without diabetes, failed to demonstrate benefit of liraglutide, and the trend in both trials was worse outcomes with liraglutide versus placebo.
 So, uncertainty remains about safety in this population and caution is advised, noting that this concern really only applies to those with the most severe heart failure.